Skip to content

 The National Park stretches for 140 kilometres from Winchester in the west to Eastbourne in the east and offers lots of opportunities for healthy, relaxing walks.

-You can find information about 10 superb walks in East Sussex, including Ditchling Beacon and Devil’s Dyke, Heritage Coast walks and Stanmer Park.
+You can find information about great walks in both East Sussex, including Ditchling Beacon and Devil’s Dyke and the Heritage Coast; and in West Sussex including including Amberley, Cissbury Ring and Shoreham-by-Sea.
+See: www.southdowns.gov.uk/walks/

 There are also some great walks for you to enjoy along the South Downs Way.
 This walking trail runs the length of the national park.
 You can find details of 12 spectacular walks with wonderful views, which you can get to by bus or train in this leaflet.